Selections

 });

-If we want to update elements in a selection according to their position within the selection, we can use the i
+To update elements in a selection according to their position within the selection use the i

 .attr('x', function(d, i) {